alibaba/BladeDISC/README.md

 |  Training |    Yes [3]     |  Ongoing     |

 [1] TensorFlow 1.12, 1.15, 2.4 & 2.5 are supported and fully verified.
 For other
-versions some slight works on adaptation might be needed.
+versions, some slight work on adaptation might be needed.

 [2] PyTorch version >= 1.6.0 has been fully verified.